The Case for Campus Activities

 • Resources

-• Complete an evironmental scan
+• Complete an environmental scan

 • Use the Considerations for Belonging resources to design events with belonging in mind